gtroppee/licencetobill/README.md

 ## Contribution
-Contribution are more than welcome, be sure to add relevant unit tests and pass them all before submitting any code.
+Contributions are more than welcome, be sure to add relevant unit tests and pass them all before submitting any code.